Where we are and when we’re open

 If we cancel a course, you receive a full refund.
 If you cancel your enrolment more than 7 days before the course is due to commence, you'll get an 80% refund.
 We keep 20% for administration costs.
 During the week before the course starts, cancellations qualify for a 50% refund only.

-Transfers may be available to another course if application is made in advance but the normal cancellation policy will apply for subsequent withdrawals.
+Transfers may be available to another course if application is made 3 days prior to the course commencing.
+No transfers will be permitted within 3 days (72 hours) of the course commencing as we finalise courses at this time.
+If you do transfer your course then the normal cancellation policy will apply for subsequent withdrawals.
 This means that if you transfer more than seven days from your course start and then subsequently cancel from the course you have transferred to, you will receive an 80% refund.
-If you transfer the week before your course starts and then you subsequently cancel out of the course you have transferred to, you will be eligible for a 50% refund.
-If you contact us in advance and wish to transfer your enrolment to another person then so long as you can provide all of their necessary details, this is permissible.
+If you transfer during the week before your course starts up to three days prior to your course starting and then you subsequently cancel out of the course you have transferred to, you will be eligible for a 50% refund.
+If you contact us at least 3 days in advance and wish to transfer your enrolment to another person, then so long as you can provide all of their necessary details, this is permissible.
 Transfers can only be made between courses in the same calendar year.
 We regret that transfers cannot be made to courses in the following year.
 We can only transfer you once per enrolment.

 No refunds or transfers will be made for withdrawals made on the day the course is due to start or after it has begun.